agersant/crystal/docs/api/graphics/drawable_set_draw_order_modifier.md

 When the modifier is set to `"add"`, the `value` parameter specified in this function call is added to the draw order specified by the [DrawOrder](draw_order) component on the entity.
 If the entity has no [DrawOrder](draw_order) component, the `value` parameter is used as-is.

+As a rule of thumb, you should use:

+- [DrawOrder](draw_order) components to order entities relative to each other.
+- `"add"` modifiers to order drawables within an entity.
+- (rarely) `"replace"` modifiers to decouple a drawable from its entity's draw order entirely.

 ## Usage

 ```lua